arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Post Tags

 It is possible to tag posts for quickly finding information that is related to a given subject.
 Tagging a post is as simple as tagging a card.
-After the post is tagged then an event is fired to all timeline users and post workers.
+After the post is tagged then an event is fired to all group users and post workers.

 Click on Tags entry at the post toolbar: